 Connect Children to Nature

 Making mud pies, watching an anthill or skipping rocks on the water: many adults remember enjoying such outdoor activities as children.
 However, research shows that today’s children spend less time outdoors.
-This disconnection from nature is leading to increases in childhood obesity, an increase in behavior-regulating medications and even a fear of the outdoors, says Joy Rouse, a families program specialist with Iowa State University Extension and Outreach.
+This disconnection from nature is leading to increases in childhood obesity, an increase in behavior-regulating medications and even a fear of the outdoors, says Sandra McKinnon, a family life program specialist with Iowa State University Extension and Outreach.

 “Think of nature as a learning laboratory.
-Children love to explore the outdoors — they can touch, listen and smell,” Rouse suggested.
+Children love to explore the outdoors — they can touch, listen and smell,” McKinnon suggested.

 Both kits are available free to download from www.natureexplore.org.
 Start by clicking on the Family Resources tab.

 Iowa State University Extension and Outreach is working closely with Nature Explore, a collaborative project of the Arbor Day Foundation and Dimensions Educational Research Foundation.
 “The goal is to connect more children to nature and to offer training to support adults who work with preschoolers and elementary-aged children in schools,” McKinnon explained.